umd-lib/ole-drools-xls2drl/README.md

 2) Clone this repository

-3) In a terminal/command prompt switch to the "xsl2drl" and run the following Gradle command:
+3) In a terminal/command prompt switch to the "xls2drl" directory and run the following Gradle command:

 ```
 gradle distZip